StewAlexander-com/NetVendor/README.md

 - **Offline mode**: `--offline` flag enables air-gapped network analysis without external API calls
 - **No network access required**: All vendor lookups use local OUI cache; external API is optional
 - **Safe for production**: No device modifications, no credentials stored, no persistent connections
+- **Code security scanning**: Regular security scans with Bandit to detect potential vulnerabilities and code execution risks

 For security teams evaluating the tool: ShadowVendor processes static text files and generates reports.
 It does not connect to network devices, modify configurations, or store sensitive data beyond the OUI cache (public IEEE data).
+The codebase is regularly scanned for security issues using Bandit as part of the development and testing process.

 ## 🔧 Advanced Topics